Wa`alaykum as-salamu wa rahmatullahi wa barakatuh.

 In the Name of Allah, Most Gracious, Most Merciful.

 All praise and thanks are due to Allah, and peace and blessings be upon His Messenger.

 In this fatwa:

-  Shedding more light on this issue, we would like to cite for you the

-  following fatwa on Zakat Al-Fitr issued by Dr. Muzammil Siddiqi, President

-  of the Fiqh Council of North America who states:
+Shedding more light on this issue, Dr. Muzammil Siddiqi, former President of the Fiqh Council of North America, states: